agradecido/laravel-sail-starter-kit/README.md

 To run your database migrations using Laravel Sail, execute the following command:

-    ./vendor/bin/sail php artisan migrate
+    ./vendor/bin/sail artisan migrate

 Remember to create migration files for your database tables before running this command.
 You can create a new migration using the command:

-    ./vendor/bin/sail php artisan make:migration create_your_table_name_table
+    ./vendor/bin/sail artisan make:migration create_your_table_name_table

 #### Note: Document Under Development

-This document is currently under development and will be updated with more information and guidance as the project evolves.
+This document is currently under development and will be updated with more information and guidance.